tawebbcn/Cats-Facts/readme.md

 # CAT FACTS

-Who doesn't like cats uh?
-However we know very little about them, for example, do you know that they spend 70% of their lives sleeping???
+Who doesn't like cats uh? :smile_cat: However we know very little about them, for example, do you know that they spend 70% of their lives sleeping???

 ![](https://media.giphy.com/media/5aLrlDiJPMPFS/giphy.gif)

-That is why we need to create an app where people can get more information about these lovely creatures.
+This is why we need to create an app for people to get more information about these lovely creatures.
 So let start right now!!

 ### ITINERATION 1: